 pH Imbalance

 According to the Michigan State University Extension, the ideal soil pH for a pepper plant is between 6.0 and 6.8.
-Any higher or lower, and certain nutrients start to become less available to the plant (even if there is plenty of the nutrient in the soil).
+Any higher or lower, and certain nutrients start to become less available to the plant.

 To know for sure, you should do a soil test.
 You can buy one online or at a garden center and do it yourself.